{{ summaryHeading }}

 EntityDescriptor

-A SAML metadata element that describes one entity and its roles.
+A SAML metadata element that describes one entity and the roles it supports.

 EntitiesDescriptor